M2M Day 1: Completing 12 ridiculously hard challenges in 12 months

 Mostly, no. The purpose of this project isn’t to demonstrate how much I can learn from scratch, but rather, demonstrate my ability (or not) to take basic skills and very rapidly push them to the extreme.

-Nearly everyone has tried to learn an instrument, a new language, etc. in their life, yet most people never progress passed the beginner stage.
+Nearly everyone has tried to learn an instrument, a new language, etc. in their life, yet most people never progress past the beginner stage.
 So, rather than documenting my introduction to new skills, I’ve chosen to take skills where I already have a beginner’s background, and share my crazed month-long pursuit towards mastery.

 FAQ #3: Do you actually think you’re going to be able to complete these challenges?